mebusy/notes/dev_notes/AI_CS188_Hidden_Markov_Models.md

 ### HMM Conditional Independence

+Let's think about the independence assumptions we make in this model.

 - HMMs have 2 import independence properties
     - Markov hidden process:  future depends on past via the present
+        - that is, knowing a state at a given time separates past from future.
         -  same as MM.
     - Current observation independent of all else given current state
-        - given X₃ , E₃ is independent of all everything else X₃.
+        - given X₃ , E₃ is independent of all anything else we could find out once we know X₃.
+It's just X₃ directly influences our measurement, and nothing else has any influence anymore.
 - Quiz: does this mean that evidence variables are guaranteed to be independent ?
     - If I don't observe anything I could say : Is the evidence I see at time₁ independent of the evidence I see at time₂ ?
     - It is like the umbrella on tuesday is independent of the umbrella on Wednesday.
     - So It seems like it shouldn't be.
 The evidence variables are absolutely not independent.
 They're only conditionally independent.
+    - for example, from E₁ to E₄, there is an active path, it consist of a common cause , and a causal chains.
+And nothing is observed in-between.

 ---